wagaweb/waboot/README.md

 #Theme Options

-Waboot features many predefined theme options that allow the customization of many aspects of the theme.
-Child themes can additional enrich these options.
+Waboot features many predefined options that allow the customization of many aspects of the theme.
+Child themes can additional enrich them.

 Refers to [WBF Options module](https://github.com/wagaweb/wbf/tree/master/src/modules/options) to learn how to implement new options.

 Of particular interest is the section denominated "**Posts and Pages**".
 In this section there are special kind of options called "**Behaviors**".